manorrock/azure-examples/aks/create-kube-config/README.md

-# Create a Kubeconfig file for your Azure Kubernetes Service (using admin access)
+# Create a Kubeconfig file using admin access

 ```text
 Note for production environments we recommend you configure RBAC to